-The majority of research on challenging behaviors was conducted with children older than the age of 5.
+For many years, the majority of research on challenging behaviors was conducted with children older than the age of 5.
 Since the 1990s, however, there has been an increase in research with younger children, and it has become possible to produce syntheses and general conclusions.
-One analysis of the literature with participants between the ages of 2 and 5 years rendered essentially the same general findings as the literature with older children (Conroy, Dunlap, Clarke, & Alter, 2005).
-That is, there is ample evidence that functional assessments and the use of assessment-based interventions can be effective for young children in a variety of child care, Head Start, prekindergarten, and home environments (Blair, Umbreit, & Bos, 1999; Blair, Umbreit, Dunlap, & Jung, 2007; Conroy, Davis, Fox, & Brown, 2002; Duda, Dunlap, Fox, Lentini, & Clarke, 2004; Dunlap & Fox, 2009, 2011).
-Furthermore, there are a number of individual studies that have demonstrated the feasibility and the efficacy of using instruction-based interventions with young children (e.g., Dunlap, Ester, Langhans, & Fox, 2006; Reeve & Carr, 2000).
+One analysis of the literature with participants between the ages of 2 and 5 years rendered essentially the same general findings as the literature with older children (Conroy et al., 2005).
+That is, there is ample evidence that functional assessments and the use of assessment-based interventions can be effective for young children in a variety of child care, Head Start, prekindergarten (pre-K), and home environments (Blair et al., 2009; Blair et al., 2007; Conroy et al., 2002; Duda et al., 2004; Dunlap & Fox, 2009, 2011).
+Furthermore, there are a number of individual studies that have demonstrated the feasibility and the efficacy of using instruction-based interventions with young children (e.g., Dunlap et al., 2006; Reeve & Carr, 2000).
 Other data have found positive effects from antecedent manipulations and consequence-based interventions (e.g., Asmus et al., 1999; Conroy et al., 2005).
 This congruence is not surprising given the universality of the basic principles of learning.

-Although effective interventions may have common elements and a shared assessment-to-intervention process, important distinctions must be considered when challenging behaviors are exhibited by younger children.
+Although effective interventions may have common elements and a shared assessmentto-intervention process, important distinctions must be considered when challenging behaviors are exhibited by younger children.
 For example, the early developmental status of young children means that many of the intervention practices that are effective with older children may be unsuitable with toddlers and preschoolers.
 Similarly, the settings and contexts in which interventions are to be implemented differ in meaningful ways.
 Play is a much more important activity context, and home environments are even more essential for younger children than for older children.
 Therefore, functional behavioral assessments need to consider the characteristics of these settings and contexts; and family involvement, which is important for all ages, is more vital when children have not yet begun kindergarten.
 The PTR-YC model takes these important differences into account.